alexharris0214/MultithreadedWordWrap/README.md

  - In the next test case is our "base case" for directory traversal.
 We have a directory structure with a couple of test files for wrapping within the root directory.
 This is to assure that the word wrap still works as intended from last project with multi-threading.
 This is also done to test that the directory queue is closing correctly, despite nothing ever being enqueued by the directory threads.
 - We also test an edge case where we have a directory structure with multiple subdirectories, all having no regular files within them, including the root directory.
 This is done to assure the file threads are closing properly, even when never being used to wrap files.

-- To test condition #9, we give the program a single empty text file among normally populated text files to wrap and run it in recursive mode with multiple file-wrapping threads. normalize() prints an error message and returns EXIT_FAILURE if it runs into an empty text file.
-This test verifies that global tracking of exit code works as intended, since only one file worker will encounter this .
+- To test condition #8, we give the program a single empty text file among normally populated text files to wrap and run it in recursive mode with multiple file-wrapping threads. normalize() prints an error message and returns EXIT_FAILURE if it runs into an empty text file.
+This test verifies that global tracking of exit code works as intended, since only one file worker will encounter this EXIT_FAILURE from normalize while all others should get EXIT_SUCCESS.
+We verify that ww returned EXIT_FAILURE by running "echo $?", which results in "1" when this test case is successful.

+- To test condition #9, we run WordWrap with invalid arguments such as -r0,0 or a file that does not exist to ensure the program reports back the correct error and fails to execute.
+Additionally, we test that the program detects when arguments are not formatted correctly by testing without a lineLength argument and giving no file arguments when in recursive mode.

-### Test Plan for Extra Credit ###
+### Test Plan for Extra Credit (condition 10) ###
-Aside from the test cases described in non-rerusive traversal mode, there a few more edge cases to cover, since we can extend our program to work with recursive mode, but extending to describe which specific directories/files to cover.
+To test that providing multiple directories and files works as intended, we pass the "root" directory described above as well as a second, similar directory and a third empty directory.
+In between these directories as arguments, we also give two different text files in the same directory as the executable to ensure that they both get output to STDOUT.
+We try this same structure in both recursive and non-recursive mode, and then verify that in recursive mode, all files in every subdirectory are normalized, and that in non-recursive mode, only files inside of the immediate directory given are normalized.

+The program should still be able to take data from STDIN and output to STDOUT in non-recursive mode (it would not make sense to do this in recursive mode, so it is explicitly disallowed in our implementation).
+We test by giving the program only a line length argument to ensure that it works exactly as in Project II when using this mode.

+The program still needs to maintain the ability to return with the right exit code if an error is encountered.
+We pass one empty file in one of the arguments, with the rest being unproblematic to ensure that running ww with these results in an exit code of "1" when checked with "echo $?".

+Lastly, there are a couple of edge cases we thought would be helpful to check for validity:
-- Case were we specify recursvie mode but provide a file, the file is wrapped using a singular file thread, and the directory thread does nothing besides being created and destroyed.
+- The first is when we specify recursive mode but provide a single file; the file is wrapped using a singular file thread, and the directory threads and the rest of the wrapper threads do nothing besides being created and destroyed.
-- Case were we specify recursive mode but provide a file that is within a specified directory, recursive flag is ignored and file is wrapped using one file thread
+- We also test the case where we provide a file that is within a directory; in this case, main needs to detect that there is a prefix for this file and enqueue it with the proper prefix so that it can later be found by the file system.
+For example, we give "/root/example1.txt" as an argument.